-Our “Investment Management” class in UP Diliman went to the Tektite Tower last week just before the Holy Week holiday to have a tour of the Philippine Stock Exchange (PSE).
+Just before the Holy Week holiday, we went to the Tektite Tower in Ortigas to have a tour of the Philippine Stock Exchange (PSE).

 It surely was exciting to actually visit one of the country’s stock trading floors but, at the same time, disappointing because we did not see a lot of “action.”

-Our gracious guide, Ms. Katie Buenaobra, explained that most trades are now conducted online, which means traders don’t anymore have to shout orders on the floor.
+Our gracious guide explained that most trades are now conducted online, which means traders don’t anymore have to shout orders on the floor.
 Traders merely input an order on their terminals and then just wait for it to be processed.

 Our guide also walked us through the history of the Philippine Stock Exchange.
 Did you know that the PSE was actually a result of the merger of the Manila Stock Exchange and the Makati Stock Exchange back in the ’90s?